 Flask

 Lets walk throught the process of setting up the example files and starting our flask application.
-First we'll want to update our Snowflake account information in the app.py
+First we'll want to update our Snowflake account information in the app.py file.

 Next we'll want to start a python virtual environment and install the packages we need.
 This may be different on windows.